pomuzhou/Molecularphotonics.github.io/content/labandequipments/fsta/index.md

 projects:
 ---

 Femtosecond laser from Light Conversion (Phoras, 1030 nm, 222 fs,100 kHz).
 The output from the fs laser was split into two parts.
-The reflected beam was used to pump the Optical Parametric Amplifier (OPA, Light Conversion, Orpheus-HP) which generates a wavelength-tunable laser pulse as pump light source, here 440 nm was generated.
+The reflected beam was used to pump the Optical Parametric Amplifier (OPA, Light Conversion, Orpheus-HP) which generates a wavelength-tunable laser pulse as pump light source.
 The transmitted beam was use to generate the white light as probe source.